 - Drive extreme pressure on the BJJ opponent’s head using your shoulder.
 However, make sure to distribute your weight properly aligned with pressure placement.

-The most important thing is that you keep yourself in a secure jiu jitsu position when you are at the BJJ cross face.
+The most important thing is keeping yourself in a secure jiu-jitsu position at the BJJ cross face.
 Moreover, remember that if your shoulder movement is done correctly, you will probably be swept and give your crossed opponent a big chance to reverse things.

 Controlling in jiu-jitsu martial art means you easily control the opponent’s body by limiting his movement when the spine is not aligned.

 In the following video, you get great detail on the process of setting up the crossface techniques in Brazilian jiu-jitsu.
 Have fun!

 Crossface Setup from Half Guard

 The cross face is a basic jiu-jitsu fundamental that gives you direct access to your opponent’s head.
 It is a big deal that you cannot underestimate his importance.

 Almost all the truly high percentage ways of passing tough opponents’ guards come out of some form of head control.